ChainMovers/dtp/docs/setup/rust.md

+!!! tip "This page need some serious clean-up... see github for the next few days..."

 DTP provides many scripts to make Sui hybrid app development easy.

 Example includes re-starting your localnet with one command with always the same fund in the same accounts, automate your Move package integration test etc...